 - CARE: Report an issue to the Campus Awareness Response and Evaluation (CARE) team if you are concerned about the well-being of a student at UWG and/or a complaint against a department or individual.
 Referring students to the CARE team is a secondary response for urgent-related matters as individuals with emergencies should notify the University Police department at (678) 839-6000 and/or call 911.

-- Student Conduct: Report a violation of the University of West Georgia’s Student Code of Conduct
+- Student Conduct: Report a violation of the University of West Georgia’s Student Wolf Code

 Student Emergency Fund